Kazakhs: Oral history

 Like many people who live a nomadic lifestyle, Kazakhs keep an epic tradition of oral history which goes back centuries.
 It is most commonly relayed in the form of song (kyi) and poetry (zhyr), which typically tell the stories of Kazakh national heroes.

-The Kazakh oral tradition has long been used for propagandistic purposes.
-The highly influential Kazakh poet Abai Qunanbaiuly viewed it as the ideal way to transmit the pro-Westernization ideals of his colleages.
-The Kazakh oral tradition has also overlapped with ethnic nationalism, and has been appropriated for decolonialist educational purposes since the collapse of the Soviet Union.
+The Kazakh oral tradition sometimes has political themes.
+The highly influential Kazakh poet Abai Qunanbaiuly viewed it as the ideal way to transmit the pro-Westernization ideals of his colleagues.
+The Kazakh oral tradition has also overlapped with ethnic nationalism, and has been used to transmit pride in Kazakh identity.

-Three Kazakh Juz (Hordes)
+Three Kazakh Hordes

+The Kazakhs were formed as a result of the merging of Turkic and Mongolic tribes, directly originating from the Golden Horde.

 In modern Kazakhstan, tribalism is fading away in business and government life.
-However, it is still common for Kazakhs to ask each other about the tribe they belong to when they become acquainted with one another.
-Now, it is more of a tradition than a necessity, and there is no hostility between tribes.
+However, it is still common for Kazakhs to ask each other about the tribe they belong to when they become acquainted.
+It is more of a tradition than a necessity now, and there is no hostility between tribes.
 Kazakhs, regardless of their tribal origin, consider themselves one nation.

-Those modern-day Kazakhs who yet remember their tribes know that their tribes belong to one of the three Zhuz (juz, roughly translatable as "horde" or "hundred"):
+Modern-day Kazakhs who still remember their tribes know that their tribes belong to one of the three jüz, a term roughly translatable as "horde" or "hundred":